pharquissandas/RISC-V-T19/README.md

 ## Overview of Achieved Goals

-The team successfully implemented the **Single-Cycle RV32I Design** and achieved **Stretch Goal 2** by implementing a **Pipelined Processor with a 2-way Set-Associative Data Cache**.
-Furthermore, specialized FPGA and Superscalar versions were explored.
+The team successfully implemented the Single-Cycle RV32I processor and progressed beyond the basic requirements by completing all **three stretch goals**.
+The highest verified milestone is the **Cached Five-Stage Pipelined RV32I Processor supporting the full RV32I base instruction set** (Stretch Goals 1, 2, and 3).
+Additional exploratory work was carried out on FPGA-oriented and superscalar variants.

 ### Contribution Table
 | Design Phase | Contributions | Preet | Mikhail | Ojas | Fangnan |